 Elspeth H. Brown

-I am Professor of History at the University of Toronto, where I teach queer and trans history; the history of US capitalism; oral history; and the history and theory of photography.
-I also currently serve as the Director of the Digital Humanities Network at the University of Toronto.
+I am a Professor of History at the University of Toronto, where I teach queer and trans history, the history of U.S. capitalism, oral history, and the history and theory of photography.
+Currently, I serve as the Director of the Critical Digital Humanities Initiative at the University of Toronto, leading interdisciplinary projects that merge digital tools with humanities scholarship.
+From 2020 to 2024, I was the Associate Vice President of Research, Strategic Initiatives, at the University’s Mississauga campus.